ToraenN/buildpacks/README.md

 w : writes all progress messages, HTTP error messages and build information + directories to a text file.

+z : Creates zip archives of all the top-level directories (depending on the sorting options selected).

 The sorts are ordered: Flux/Profession/Gametype/Rating

 The essential version of the script does not ask for any parameters and just collects the tested builds.